LahariBoni/RTA---Road-Accident-Severity/README.md

 Most of the accidents took place on Fridays.

-Majority of the accidents took place by drivers at age around 18-50
+Majority of the accidents took place by drivers at age around 18-50.

 Highest number of accidents (approximately 8200) involve 2 vehicles.

 Most of the drivers are:

-  -Male's with age 18-50 yrs
+  -Male's with age 18-50 yrs.

-  -Their education level is junior high school and are employees with 5-1o yrs of experience
+  -Their education level is junior high school and are employees with 5-1o yrs of experience.

 Most of the vehicles are: